Serb enclaves in Kosovo: History

 Between 2000 and 2008, the UNMIK administration created eight new municipalities on the territory of Kosovo, three of which have an ethnic Serb majority: Gračanica, Klokot, and Ranilug, while municipalities of Parteš and North Mitrovica were established in 2010 and 2013, respectively.

 The 2013 Brussels Agreement allowed full operation of Kosovo Police and customs officials, while the Community of Serb Municipalities is planned to be created within the Republic of Kosovo legal framework.

 The Community of Serb Municipalities, which includes all the ten majority-Serb municipalities in Kosovo, was agreed-upon by the 2013 Brussels Agreement with intention to give the Serb community greater autonomy in areas such as education, healthcare, urban planning, and economic development.
 Its implementation has been continuously derailed and has still not been established due to ongoing disagreements between Kosovo and Serbia over its powers and constitutionality.

 Demographics

 According to estimates, little more than half of Serbs in Kosovo, c.
 50,000 people, live in the enclaves, primarily within Serb-majority municipalities and to a small degree in ethnically isolated villages in Albanian-majority municipalities.

-Enclave Municipalities
+Enclave municipalities (Serb-majority municipalities)

 The Community of Serb Municipalities created by the 2013 Brussels Agreement.

-According to the 2011 census, which was boycotted in North Kosovo and partially boycotted by Serbs in the enclaves, the enclave municipalities of Gračanica, Parteš, and Ranilug, have a Serb ethnic majority, while Serbs form about 45% of the total population of Novo Brdo, Štrpce, and Klokot.
+According to the 2011 census, which was boycotted in North Kosovo and partially boycotted by Serbs in the enclaves, the enclave municipalities of Gračanica, Parteš, Ranilug, and Štrpce have a Serb ethnic majority, while Serbs form about 45% of the total population of Novo Brdo and Klokot.

-Enclave villages (outside municipalities)
+Enclave villages (in Albanian-majority municipalities)

-Serb settlements in other (Albanian-majority) municipalities include:
+Serb settlements in Albanian-majority municipalities include: